Our dedicated staff is committed to carrying out our mission of connecting capacity and capital to empower rural communities.

-Lin Van Hofwegen manages the operations of Dakotas America and has led the CDE to receive 4 NMTC allocation awards, overseeing a portfolio of over $255M in Qualified Low-Income Community Investments (QLICI).
-Widely recognized for her commitment to the people of distressed LICs, she has utilized NMTC benefits for severely distressed communities, which is an extension of her personal life.
-Lin has extensive experience as a small business owner in a rural community and is a certified Economic Development Finance Professional.
-She also holds certificates in Christian Ministry and Spiritual Direction.
-Van Hofwegen came to Dakotas America through Dakota Resources, where she served as VP of Operations.
-She currently serves on the Center of Hope Board and is slowly working on her Master’s degree. email@example.com
+Lin manages the operations of Dakotas America since its formation in 2005 and has led the CDE to receive 5 NMTC allocation awards, overseeing deployment of over $330M in total NMTC allocations.
+Recognized for her commitment to the people of distressed rural LICs, she has utilized NMTC benefits for severely distressed communities, which is an extension of her personal life.
+Previous to entering the nonprofit world of economic development, she had nine years of all-encompassing experience as a small business owner in a rural community.
+Lin is an NDC certified Economic Development Finance Professional and holds certificates in Christian Ministry and Spiritual Direction along with a Master of Arts in Christian Leadership.
+Van Hofwegen came to Dakotas America through its parent CDFI, Dakota Resources, where she served as VP of Operations.

 Dick Werner, Credit Officer

 Dick serves as Credit Officer for Dakota Resources.
 He has extensive experience in banking and a genuine enthusiasm for community development.
-Dick is a former board member of Dakota Resources and is Co-Owner of Schulte, TA, Inc., a power line construction company and has farming and other investment interests.
+Dick is a former board member of Dakota Resources and is co-owner of Schulte, TA, Inc., a power line construction company and has farming and other investment interests.
 He previously served as President of various locations for Wells Fargo Bank throughout South Dakota, Minnesota and Montana.
-Dick served as a Representative in the South Dakota Legislature and as Beadle County Commissioner.
-He currently serves as President of Herreid Area Housing Development, Inc. firstname.lastname@example.org
+Dick served as a State Representative in the South Dakota Legislature and as Beadle County Commissioner.
+He currently serves on the board of Herreid Area Housing Development, Inc. and was its founding President.

 Jamie Horter works with rural communities and entrepreneurs at Dakota Resources.
 She is a rural advocate, artist, and community coach based out of Lyons, NE (pop.
 850).
 Her work brings community members into discussions and actions around citizen-led community development.
 Jamie believes in empowerment and self-determination of small town communities to build the future they desire.